ccrismancox/IO_TugOfWar/readme.md

     - Tables.
 A folder containing all the produced tables in text format

-## Ubuntu 20.04.04 setup
+## Ubuntu 20.04.4 setup

-From a fresh installation of Ubuntu 20.04.04, you will need to use the following steps to prepare the replication environment.
+From a fresh installation of Ubuntu 20.04.4, you will need to use the following steps to prepare the replication environment.
+[The iso image can be obtained here](https://old-releases.ubuntu.com/releases/20.04.4/ubuntu-20.04.4-desktop-amd64.iso).

 1. Download the replication package
 2. Extract the replication package to the desired location (`${REPDIR}`)